mdsumner/spdplyr/cran-comments.md

-## spdplyr 0.3.0
+## spdplyr 0.4.0

-This release provides simple changes to enable working with the upcoming dplyr 0.8.1.
+This release to align to upcoming dplyr 1.0.0.

-Thank you.

 ## Test environments